bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [FoundryVTT Image Drop](https://gitlab.com/mesfoliesludiques/foundryvtt-image-drop) - Allows dropping Journal Entry to the canvas as Tile - Review 2020 Sep 12 - Cool idea but I have no need of this.
 - [Foundry VTT Modules for DnD 5E](https://github.com/foundry-vtt-community/modules/tree/master/Foundry%20VTT%20Modules%20for%20DnD%205E) - Marked for review, seems outdated. - Review 2020 Sep 06 - This was a list of modules with many of them that seem to be in FoundryVTT core now and other just outdated for problems that no longer exist.
 - [GM Scene Background](https://github.com/death-save/gm-bg) - Allows GMs to set a GM-only background image. - Retired 2020 Sep 12 - Loved this but just reducing the number of modules I have installed and this one I thought I would use but never ended up needing.
+- [GM Token-Drag Visibility](https://github.com/SteffanPoulsen/token-drag-visibility) - Module that disables the vision limitation when dragging a token as a GM.
+Useful for moving players between floors on the same map. - Retired 2020 Oct 22 - Foundry v0.7.x has this under Core Settings > Token Drag Vision: Checked
 - [Health Estimate](https://gitlab.com/tsuki.no.mai/healthestimate) - Shows estimated health level of an enemy on mouseover. - Retired 2020 Sep 06 - Nothing wrong this, just felt like overkill given all the other info that can be so quickly gleaned.
   - GM Only: On
 - [Haste](https://gitlab.com/jesusafier/haste) ([module.json](https://gitlab.com/jesusafier/haste/-/raw/master/module.json)) - Performance enhancement and tweaks. - Suggested by jniezink on the FoundryVTT Subreddit - Retired 2020 Sep 06 - Loved this, but ended up not really needing it.
 Also hopefully many of these issue will be resolved with the 7x release.
   - Configure Settings (tab) > Module Settings > Fix CPU on token movement: Checked
   - Configure Settings (tab) > Module Settings > Experimental Adaptive GPU fps tweak: Checked - This will cause Dancing Lights and other animations to stop when the player goes idle.
 You may not want to use this if you have lots of animations.
 You may want to use this if most players have slower computers.
 - [Kobold Press OGL](http://kpogl.wikidot.com/) - All the 5e OGL Content Kobold Press has released - Review 2020 Sep 06 - This is awesome if you want Kobold Press content.
+- [Laptop Form Fix](https://foundryvtt.com/packages/laptop-fix/) - Fixes issues where the some Form Applications put the submit button off screen. - Retired 2020 Oct 22 - Foundry v0.7.x has improved styling, removing this for now.
 - [Layer Hotkeys](https://github.com/Moerill/Layer-Hotkeys) - Review 2020 Sep 06 - The last thing I want is more hotkeys, nice if you do though.
 - [Lazy Money](https://github.com/DeVelox/lazymoney) - Easily add or remove currency with automatic conversion and no overdraft. - Review 2020 Sep 12 - Nice quality of life improvement, but not worth adding a whole module for.
 - [Less Fog](https://github.com/trdischat/lessfog) - Tweaks fog of war visibility for GM and Players. - Retired 2020 Sep 11 - Really loved this, but trying to cut as many modules as possible.
 Especially those that alter the rendering of the scene.
+- [Lock View](https://github.com/CDeenen/LockView) - IN PERSON ONLY: Makes playing using a digital playmat, such as a horizontally mounted TV, easier. - Retired 2020 Oct 22 - I think this is unnecessary, you can just have a second invisible player you keep open in another tap.
 - [Maestro](https://github.com/death-save/maestro) - Adds player hype tracks, item tracks, combat tracks, and more. - Retired 2020 Sep 12 - Loved it, but wanted to reduce the number of modules I was dependent on
   - Configure Settings (tab) > Module Settings > Enable Hype Track: Checked
   - Configure Settings (tab) > Module Settings > Enable Combat Track: Checked